celo-org/docs/docs/developer-resources/walkthroughs/hellocontracts.md

 ## Setup

-This guide assumes that you have a basic Node/[NPM](https://www.npmjs.com/get-npm) setup.
+This guide assumes that you have a basic Node/[NPM](https://www.npmjs.com/get-npm) setup (Node.js v12.x).
 If so, you can install truffle with:

 ```
 npm install -g truffle